LighthouseUK/jerboa/README.md

 # Jerboa
+TODO: update readme with proper description and tutorial

 This is still an alpha release.
 Feel free to use it but please report any problems.

-TODO: update readme with proper description and tutorial

-# Introduction

 The idea of Jerboa is to reduce the amount of code that you need to write when prototyping an app.
 The vast majority of code is usually for request handling and form handling, and is usually boilerplate.

 With Jerboa, you can get started simply by specifying some resource method definitions.
 The request routing and form handling will be taken care of for you.

+# Setup

 ## Resource Definitions